LitiumAB/Education/Developer Education/Tasks/Author service/README.md

 # Author service

+> To do this task you first need to complete the task [Author page](../Author%20page)

 To retreive books by authors we need a reusable service that we can inject and use in several places.

 ## Create and register the service